-The Urban Charter Schools Collective will comply with District evaluation criteria, timelines, and process of the annual performance report.
+The Urban Charter Schools Collective and Sacramento City Unified School District will jointly develop the content, evaluation criteria, timelines, and process for the annual performance reports.
 In addition, both entities above will also jointly develop an annual site visitation process and protocol to enable the grantor to gather information needed to confirm the school's performance and compliance with the terms of this charter.